A-LevelEnglish

 Key Concepts

-• 3Explore the effects of figurative language and rhetorical devices.
+• 4Exploring the use of figurative language

 Simple Explanation